SHIRO-SAN-UA/CypressIntro/readme.md

 ### Standards

 All test cases should be coded inside the `e2e` folder.
-Project build using.
+Project build using [Page Object Model](https://playwright.dev/docs/pom).
 The main idea is to encapsulate logic into page classes and use the logic in the spec files to run the tests.

 For instance we define the class LoginPage with locators and elements and reuse them in the code.